 There are few species available to buy but the one that is most easily obtained in the UK is the Brazilian species Hippeastrum papilio, more commonly known as the butterfly amaryllis.
 The pointed petals are creamy green with delicate markings of burgundy.
 Stunning in its own way and a reminder that nature often knows best.

-14 of the best amaryllis to grow
+The best amaryllis to grow

 The narrow, flaring petals are lime green, becoming darker towards the centre of the flower, from where the green stamens protrude.
 It belongs to the Spider Group and must be one of the most subtle and stylish amaryllis.
 50cm.
 AGM.
 RHS H2.

 The huge, rich-pink flowers with wide petals make this amaryllis really stand out.
 Often producing two stems, this cultivar has all the characteristics expected from the Galaxy Group.
 60cm.
 AGM.
 RHS H2.

 Hippeastrum ‘Exotic Star’

 One of the Butterfly Group, its maroon-red markings over creamy-green petals resemble those on the flowers of the butterfly amaryllis, Hippeastrum papilio, which has undoubtedly influenced the breeding of this cultivar.
 It often produces two or three stems per bulb.
 60cm.

 Another large-flowered form in the Galaxy Group, this has been a popular choice for many years.
 Sometimes called the candy cane amaryllis due to the pale, red-and- white striped flowers.
 60cm.
 AGM.
 RHS H2.